SH.11 - Student Code of Conduct

 - As a community, the College has developed a code of standards and expectations that are consistent with its purpose as an educational institution.
 The Student Code of Conduct conveys these standards and expectations.

-- For the purpose of the Student Code of Conduct the definition of student is a person who has been admitted and/or enrolled for the current term or a future term at Tulsa Community College, including correspondence study, online courses, study abroad and auditing courses.
+- An individual who has been admitted and/or enrolled for the current term or a future term at Tulsa Community College, including all modes of remote instruction.
 Students who leave the College before a conduct complaint is resolved may be prohibited from future enrollment until the matter is resolved.
 Allegations of academic dishonesty, or fraudulently obtaining a degree may be filed at any time, whether or not the student is currently enrolled or registered.

 - Student Status